An official website of the United States government

 Data Availability Statement

-Data from the Antithymocyte Globulin (ATG) and Pegylated Granulocyte Colony Stimulating Factor (GCSF) in New Onset Type 1 Diabetes (TN19) [(Version 3) https://doi.org/10.58020/vjvg-pb52] reported here are available for request at the NIDDK Central Repository (NIDDK-CR) website, Resources for Research (R4R), https://repository.niddk.nih.gov/.
+Data from Antithymocyte Globulin (ATG) and Pegylated Granulocyte Colony Stimulating Factor (GCSF) in New Onset Type 1 Diabetes (TN19) [(Version 3) https://doi.org/10.58020/vjvg-pb52] reported here are available for request at the NIDDK Central Repository (NIDDK-CR) website, Resources for Research (R4R), https://repository.niddk.nih.gov/.

 Acknowledgement Statement